onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Hayles, N.K.
 2012.
 How we think: Digital media and contemporary technogenesis.
 Chicago: University of Chicago Press.

-Turchin, V. 1977.
-The Phenomenon of Science: A Cybernetic Approach to Human Evolution.
-New York: Columbia University Press.

 Stewart, J. 2008.
 The future of life and what it means for humanity.
 In: C. Vidal (Ed.), The evolution and development of the universe, pp. 349-352.

 Stewart, J. 2014.
 The direction of evolution: The rise of cooperative organization.
 Biosystems, DOI: 10.1016/j.biosystems.2014.05.006.